 - Strong organizational skills with ability to multitask, problem-solve, meet deadlines, maintain all and pay close attention to detail

 - Google Suite, Zoom, and Salesforce experience a plus or demonstrated experience to learn new systems

 Commitment: StreetSquash values long-term, deep, impactful work with students.
 It takes years to cultivate relationships and staff retention is a critical component of organizational success.
 This is not a transitional role or a temporary steppingstone.
 Candidates should be prepared to commit for the long haul, just as we are committed to supporting our staff to develop and grow.

 Compensation & Benefits: StreetSquash offers competitive compensation, commensurate with experience.
-Full benefits include employer-supported health coverage, monthly MetroCard, monthly cell phone stipend, 20 days of paid vacation, 40 hours of accrued sick time, 3 personal days (after the first 90 days), and 401k contributions (after 1 year of employment.)
+Full benefits include employer-supported health coverage, monthly MetroCard or equivalent transit stipend, monthly cell phone stipend, FSA, paid federal holidays, 20 days of paid vacation plus 5 day holiday break, 40 hours of sick time, 3 personal days (after the first 90 days), and 401k contributions (after 1 year of employment).

 Vaccination:StreetSquash has implemented a policy requiring all employees to be fully vaccinated and submit proof as to their vaccination status in order to work on-site.
 Therefore, all new hires, prior to their start date, will be required to: (1) be fully vaccinated against COVID-19 (i.e., receive both doses of a two-dose vaccine or a single dose of a one-dose vaccine) and provide the Organization with a copy of their COVID-19 vaccination card, or (2) or receive an accommodation exempting them from the vaccination requirement.
 StreetSquash will keep any information about an employee or applicant’s vaccination status confidential in accordance with, and to the extent required by, applicable law.